-The 3.1ha Brownfield site is located in Barry in the Vale of Glamorgan (NGR ST115673), as shown in Figure 2-1.
+The proposed development site is located off Neptune Road in Barry, in the Vale of Glamorgan, as shown in Figure 2-1 (NGR ST115673).
+The site is approximately 3.1ha and Brownfield in nature.
 The site is located in an industrial area of Barry, within the docks, and currently houses the Barry Community Water Activity Centre.
 A residential development, and Neptune Road forms the western boundary of the site, with all other boundaries surrounded by Barry Dock.